Fetch pays back up to 90% of unexpected vet bills

 Size

-Use caution when the temperature drops below 45 degrees Fahrenheit (around 7 degrees Celsius).
-It’s potentially unsafe for little-or-medium-sized dogs with thin coats to be outside, but big dogs with heavier coats are probably OK.
-When the temperature drops to 20 degrees Fahrenheit and below, all dogs are at a higher risk of hypothermia and frostbite.
+Your pup’s size helps determine when it’s safe for them to play outside in the cold.
+Use caution when the temperature dips below 45 degrees Fahrenheit (around 7 degrees Celsius).
+It’s potentially unsafe for little or medium-sized dogs with thin coats to be outside, but big dogs with heavier coats are probably okay.
+When the temperature drops to 20 degrees Fahrenheit and below, all dogs are at a higher risk of hypothermia and frostbite, so it’s best to limit your dog’s time outdoors as much as possible.

 Coat weight